remusao/remusao.github.io/posts/wiktionary-etymology-exploration.md

 original data to understand why!
 And this is where it can get exciting to do some manual research!

-# What are the Easiest Words to Learn in a Language?
+## What are the easiest words to learn in a language?

 As a final application, and as a result of our ability to compute the minimum distance between two words in different languages, we can try to identify the